nitzenator/GridImageSearch/README.md

  * [x] Subsequent searches will have any filters applied to the search results
  * [x] User can tap on any image in results to see the image full-screen
  * [x] User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+ * [x] Stretch: Use the StaggeredGridView to display visually interesting image results
+ * [x] Stretch: User can zoom or pan images displayed in full-screen detail view
 Notes:

 * Spent some time going over understanding of how the endless scrolling works and working with spinners